Maitrayee Patar

+Maitrayee Patar (born 7 April 1990) is an Indian writer, poet, and musical artist from Assam.
+She is known for her contributions to contemporary Assamese literature and for blending Assamese folk traditions with modern and new-age music.
+A classically trained vocalist, she began her musical career through the independent collective Project Baartalaap, co-founded with musician Shankuraj Konwar.

 Early life and education

-Patar was born in Guwahati on 7 April 1990, belongs to Tiwa community (an indigenous Assamese community).
+Patar was born on 7 April 1990 in Guwahati, Assam, India.
+She belongs to the Tiwa community.
+At the age of 5, she started formally training for music under her Guru Ranu Baishya.
 She did her post-graduation in Sociology from the Delhi School of Economics.
 She also pursued Master of Philosophy in Women's studies from the Tata Institute of Social Sciences, Mumbai.